A study of the edge-switching Markov-chain method for the generation of random graphs: The ESMC method

 \begin{cor} If $w$ is constant, then $\calm$ converges to the uniform distribution regardless of the initial state. \end{cor}

 We finalize the section by discussing a halting condition for the ESMC method.
 For $t \geq 1$, let $g(t)$ be a function of $G$ right after the $t$th transition.
 Let also

 where $g(0)$ refers to the initial $G$.
 The quantity in (\ref{eq:est}) is known to give an unbiased estimator of the expected value of $g(t)$ under the stationary distribution whenever Theorem~\ref{thm:stationary} holds \cite{karlin1975}.
-What we do is to use $\bar g(t)$ as an indirect indicator of the convergence of $\calm$.
+We use $\bar g(t)$ as an indirect indicator of the convergence of $\calm$.
 Let $\delta \geq 1$ and $\gamma > 0$ be two parameters, the former an integer.
 Our halting condition after the $t$th transition is that the inequality

 hold right after each of the $\delta$ most recent transitions that precede (with inclusion) the $t$th one (that is, for $t-\delta+1 \leq z \leq t$).
 The efficacy of this halting condition depends clearly on the function $g(t)$.
-In Section~\ref{sec:sim} we present computational results for two different choices of $g(t)$.
+In Section~\ref{sec:sim} we present computational results for two different choices of $g(t)$ (deciding to halt based on one of them, however, bears no direct relationship to deciding to halt on the other).